 Despite the best preparations and precautions, some customers will unfortunately still choose not to pay you.

 As frustrating as this is, it is important to keep a calm and professional standpoint.
 After all, there may be a reasonable explanation for the lack of payment.

-The very first thing you should do if a customer has exceeded the 30-day payment term is to attempt to contact them.
+The very first thing you should do if a customer hasn’t made payment within 30 days is to attempt to contact them.

 In some cases, the customer may simply be unable to afford the total amount of the invoice.
 If this happens, you may suggest a part payment.

 Doing this will make things easier for the customer, ensure you get your fees and also end the matter amicably.